yamekimsense/14-port-incoming-traffic-monitoring/README.md

 Run the snmpwalk to know the interface number: snampwalk -v 1 -c <snmp-read-only string> IP_address ifname

-Insert the interface number, which you want to monitor, in the file name  interface.ini.
+Modify interface.ini filw with the interface number, which you want to monitor.

-Run the python code periodically by EEM of cat9300 with this config:
+Run the python code (620-4.py) periodically by EEM of cat9300 with this config:

   event manager applet <name>
    event timer watchdog time <interval>
-   action 1.0 cli command "enable" action 3.0 cli command "guestshell run python python file name”
+   action 1.0 cli command "enable" action 3.0 cli command "guestshell run python 620-4.py”

 ## Result Example